A universal language of art that bridges time and geographical barriers

 The process of pyrography is more than just an art—it's also an intriguing blend of physics and chemistry.

-The Physics of Fire and Wood
+The friendship of fire and wood

 The fundamental essence of pyrography lies in the controlled application of heat to wood.
 The heat source, the burn pen, works by converting electrical energy into thermal energy.
 Which then interacts with the wood's chemical structure to create the desired burn effect.